c00lgat/OBSIDIAN/iNT Tutorials/Linux/Linux Intro.md

 To check what filesystem the system is currently running, run `df`.

-Virtual File System (VFS) - the bridge/layer between the filesystem and the applications.
+**Virtual File System** (VFS) - the bridge/layer between the filesystem and the applications.
+Allows the applications to access the Filesystem for its processes and purposes.

-Journaling - the ability of fault tolerance through logs.
+**Journaling** - the ability of fault tolerance through logs.
 In case a system goes down while dealing with files, the system will be able to figure out where it left off if the filesystem supports journaling, since it had logged the last thing it was doing before the system went down.

 Here are a few common types in Linux OS: